Buck Rogers: Radio

 In 1932, the Buck Rogers radio program, notable as the first science-fiction program on radio, hit the airwaves.
 It was broadcast in four separate runs with varying schedules.
 Initially broadcast as a 15-minute show on CBS from 7 November 1932, it was on a Monday through Thursday schedule.
 In 1936, it moved to a Monday, Wednesday, Friday schedule and went off the air in May of that year.
 Mutual brought the show back and broadcast it three days a week from April to July 1939 and from May to July 1940, a 30-minute version was broadcast on Saturdays.
 From September 1946 to March 1947, Mutual aired a 15-minute version on weekdays.

 The radio show again related the story of our hero Buck finding himself in the 25th century.
 Actors Matt Crowley, Curtis Arnall, Carl Frank and John Larkin all voiced him at various times.
 The beautiful and strong-willed Wilma Deering was portrayed by Adele Ronson, and the brilliant scientist-inventor Dr. Huer was played by Edgar Stehli.

-In about 1946 the Buck Rogers Radio Show sponsored a contest to name Buck Roger's spaceship.
-A 10 year old Ann Baker from Menlo Park, who listened to the show regularly with her 9 year old younger brother Wally, decided to enter the contest.
-She entered the name lightning Comet and was one of the winners.
-Her prize was a brand new white bicycle with blue trim and an attached basket which she used to hold her books from the library.
-She loved her new bicycle and rode nearly everyday.
-She wore it out she rode it so much.
-She would read the books while riding her new bike on the way home from the library.

 The radio series was produced and directed by Carlo De Angelo and later by Jack Johnstone.

 Film and television adaptations

 World's Fair

-A ten-minute Buck Rogers film premiered at the 1933–1934 World's Fair in Chicago.
-John Dille Jr. (son of strip baron John F. Dille) stars in the film, Buck Rogers in the 25th Century: An Interplanetary Battle with the Tiger Men of Mars.
+A ten-minute Buck Rogers film, Buck Rogers in the 25th Century: An Interplanetary Battle with the Tiger Men of Mars, premiered at the 1933 Chicago World's Fair.
+John Dille Jr. (son of strip baron John F. Dille) stars in the film.
 It was later shown in department stores to promote Buck Rogers merchandise.
 It was shot in the Action Film Company studio in Chicago, Illinois, and was directed by Dr. Harlan Tarbell.
 A 35mm print of the film was discovered by the filmmaker's granddaughter, donated to UCLA's film and television archive, restruck and subsequently posted to the web.
 It is available on the VCI Entertainment DVD 70th Anniversary release of the 1939 Buck Rogers serial.
 The characters featured include Buck Rogers, Wilma Deering, Dr. Huer, Killer Kane, Ardala, King Grallo of the Martian Tiger Men, and robots.